Royal6969/dairy-farm-project/README.md

   ## ④ Health Module 💊

-    1. Gso to Health module and delete the DataGridView, and better copy de DataGridView we made in Production module
+    1. Go to Health module and delete the DataGridView, and better copy de DataGridView we made in Production module
-    2. change its (name) to HealthDGV, and change the other fields (names).
+    2. Change its (name) to HealthDGV, and change the other fields (names).
     3. Copy the sqlConnection sentence with fillCowId(), populate(), clear(), and GetCowName() functions. (import System.Data.SqlClient)
     4. Change words (Milk -> Health) in some sentences...
     5. Set the fillCowId() and populate() functions in the initializer method.